 Currently taking carbamazepine, oxcarbamazepine, eslicarbazepine, phenobarbital, or phenytoin, or has taken any of these within the past 30 days, as maintenance therapy.

 Currently receiving or has received stiripentol in the past 21 days prior to Visit 1.

 Unwilling to refrain from large or daily servings of grapefruits and/or Seville oranges, and their juices beginning with the Visit 1 and throughout the study.

 A clinically significant condition, or has had clinically relevant symptoms or a clinically significant illness at Visit 1, other than epilepsy, that would negatively impact study participation, collection of study data, or pose a risk to the subject.

-Sutter Health - Sacramento Sacramento, California, 95746, USA
+Sutter Health - Sacramento Sacramento, California, 95746, United States

 accepting new patients by invitation only